doeixd/Tbbr/readme.md

 Then go to <chrome://extensions>, and turn on developer mode.

-After that, click *Load unpacked* and navigate to/select the directory where you downloaded the files (e.g., `~/.local/share/Tbbr` on Linux or `%LOCALAPPDATA%\Tbbr` on Windows).
+After that, click *Load unpacked* and navigate to/select the directory where you downloaded the files (e.g., `cd ~/.local/share/Tbbr` on Linux or cd "$env:LOCALAPPDATA\Tbbr"` on Windows).

 Finally, and this is the important part, navigate to <chrome://extensions/shortcuts>.
 You'll need to set your own keyboard shortcuts for the extension's commands to make them do anything.